 BELLA MOTHS: COLOURFUL, POISONOUS & PROMISCUOUS

-The bright coloration is, as in many species, nature’s way of saying ‘leave me alone’ and in particular, ‘I am very unpleasant to eat’.
+The bright coloration is (as in many species) nature’s way of saying ‘leave me alone’ and in particular, ‘I am very unpleasant to eat’.
 It is called APOSEMATISM.
-Quite simply, the larvae feed on plants that contain poisonous alkaloids – in particular the yellow rattlebox plant Crotalaria, rendering them, as adult moths, extremely unpalatable.
-Bella adults may cannibalise eggs, pupae or larvae to counter alkaloid deficiency.
+The unpleasantness derives from toxins of the plants they feed on.
+This starts at the larval stage.
+The larvae feed on plants that contain poisonous alkaloids – in particular the yellow rattlebox plant – rendering them extremely unpalatable. both as larvae and adults.
+Bella adults in need of an alkaloid boost may cannibalise moth eggs, pupae or larvae to counter a deficiency.

 - Sexual encounters are dictated by females, who compete with other females for males

 - Females seeking to mate always outnumber available males

 - A female bella will release powerful pheromones at dusk to lure males

 - Related females uniquely engage in collective pheromone release

 - This is termed “female pheromonal chorusing”, an irresistible draw for the males

 - Several males will give the female chemical ‘nuptial gifts’ of both poison and sperm